 Pathways to Health Equity for Aboriginal Peoples: Partners

-Pathways is co-led by the CIHR Institute of Aboriginal Peoples’ Health, the Institute of Gender and Health, the Institute of Population and Public Health, and the Institute of Musculoskeletal Health and Arthritis in partnership with all of the other CIHR Institutes.
+Pathways is co-led by the CIHR Institute of Aboriginal Peoples’ Health, the Institute of Nutrition, Metabolism and Diabetes, the Institute of Gender and Health, the Institute of Population and Public Health, and the Institute of Musculoskeletal Health and Arthritis in partnership with all of the other CIHR Institutes.

 CIHR is seeking partners, from industry, not for profit, non-governmental, charities, and all levels of government, to support the Pathways initiative.
 By leveraging our collective expertise and resources, we can facilitate research on the design, implementation and scale-up of effective programs and policies that address pressing health issues affecting First Nations, Inuit and Métis peoples in Canada.

 How to partner on this initiative